Google Tag Manager with next.js

 Caisy graphic artwork SEO page speed

-The GTM script should be placed in a file that won't be tree-shaken away.
-Add the Google Tag Manager code in both the <head> and <body> sections of the _document.js file:
+Let's begin with an important question: Where to add google tag manager code?
+Place the GTM script in a file that won't be tree-shaken away.
+Add the Google Tag Manager code in both the <head> and <body> sections of your _document.js file:

 <head>